jeusgao/jobot_factory_nlp_simple/readme.md

-A light tool for TF Model building/training/evaluating for simple nlp task just by params configuration, training/evaluating monitor and params configure GUI with streamlit.
+A light tool for TF Model building/training/evaluating for simple nlp tasks just by params configuration, training/evaluating monitor and params configure GUI with streamlit.

 copy pretrained LM into hub/bases/ (bert, rbt, albert ...)